Is Ginger Good or Bad for Hair? Benefits, Risks, Evidence and Safe Use

 For actual regrowth, proven options such as minoxidil may be more appropriate when matched to the right diagnosis.

-Possible Help with Scalp Conditions
+Possible Help With Scalp Comfort

-• It may soothe mild irritation in some people.
+• It may support a cleaner-feeling scalp in some people.

 • It may be too strong for sensitive, inflamed, or dry scalps.